-18.6.2 Parent notifications made under this Section shall be documented in the School's student information system.
+18.6.23 Parent notifications made under this Section shall be documented in the School's student information system~~as required by R277-609-10(3)(d)).~~

 18.7 Documentation of the Use of an ESI

 18.7.1 If an ESI is used on a student, the School or the employee who used the ESI shall document the use of the ESI.
 This shall include a written description of the type of ESI used, the date and time the ESI was used, the location where the ESI was used, the length of time the ESI was used, the reason the ESI was used, the alternative interventions or strategies attempted before the ESI was used, and demographic information on the student (sex, gender, age, grade in school, and disability status, if any).
 This documentation shall be provided to the School's Emergency Safety Intervention Committee and the student's parents.